 It can be hard to know what your baby should wear under a swaddle or sleep sack.

-Here is the American Academy of Pediatrics‘ rule of thumb:
+The first way to determine how to keep a baby warm at night is to follow the American Academy of Pediatrics‘ rule of thumb:

 “In general, infants should be dressed appropriately for the environment, with no greater than 1 layer more than an adult would wear to be comfortable in that environment.”